The 10 best places to visit in Alaska

 Are you planning a trip to Alaska?
 If your answer is yes, you’ve come to the right place.
 Alaska is a huge state and narrowing down what you want to do and see can sometimes be a challenge.
-So, trust us when we say we’ve got the inside scoop on some of the best places to visit in Alaska to add to your itinerary.
+As the biggest and least densely-populated state in the union, Alaska has thousands of miles of protected landscapes, ensuring that its sense of tranquility and remoteness will be there for future generations.
+In a state brimming with mountain crags, herds of caribou and serene ocean vistas, where you do you start?
+Trust us when we say we’ve got the inside scoop on some of the best places to visit in Alaska to add to your itinerary.

 Denali National Park is home to some of the most iconic wildlife that travelers can see which comes as no surprise since the park boasts 6.1 million acres to wander.
 With many animals roaming around the park, keep an eye out for the big five — moose, bears, Dall sheep, wolves and caribou.